hacoo/dougchess-cpp/README.md

 During development, careful attention was taken to keep code fast, simple, and modular.
 Each potential new feature was tested extensively to determine whether it was worth the performance cost.
-Examples of cut features include the endgame database (a large transposition table makes this unnecessary, due to the reduced search space in Minichess) and numerous evaluation heuristics ()
+Examples of cut features include the endgame database (a large transposition table makes this unnecessary, due to the reduced search space in Minichess) and numerous evaluation heuristics (since eval() is called exponentially many times, it is vital that it do as little work as possible).

 #Prerequisites
 Dougchess has been tested on Ubuntu Linux ONLY.

 Douchess requires libzmq version 3.x.x.
-In addition to Dougchess, you must install the Minichess framework, which provides a frontend for ineracting with the AI.
+In addition to Dougchess, you must install the Minichess framework, which provides a frontend for interacting with the AI.

 To download and install libzmq 3, look here: http://zeromq.org/intro:get-the-software